 If the workpiece is a highly brittle material and because of a very smaller size of the abrasive particles, the area on which impact loads acting is very small.

 Therefore without Breaking the workpiece, the fracturing is taking place in a smaller area of the workpiece.
 The chips produced due to the fracturing will be moving along the abrasive slurry.
 From the above, the mechanism of chip formation is brittle fracturing.

 - During machining, the equal and opposite reaction, impact loads produced by the workpiece will be acting on to the tool, so that if the tool is made by using the hard material, the brittle fracturing is taking place in the tool also and the tool wear becomes higher.

 - To minimize this, the tool must be made by using a material which has very high softness(ductility).

-Ex: Copper, Brass, Mild steel etc.
+For Example, Copper, Brass, Mild steel, etc.

 - With an increase of grain size or abrasive particle size, the material removal rate is increasing first and then decreasing.

 - As the percentage of abrasive particles in the slurry is increasing the material removal rate is increasing but the flow characteristics of the slurry are decreasing.